MHimken/WinRE-Customization/README.md

 * if the sysdrive has enough space and no blocking files to shrink it to the required size - this is verified.

 A description of each parameter comes with the script.

+Thanks to everyone that helped build this, especially https://homotechsual.dev/